MalaganMan/Panels/JaniKasurinen/README.md

 - UPDATE 2024 JUNE 4th: Organ Model added.
 - UPDATE 2024 JUNE 5th: Electric Piano and Brass Model added.
 - UPDATE 2024 JUNE 6th: FIXED ALL BYTE VALUES IN MODULATORS WHICH WERE TOTALLY MISSING.
+- UPDATE 2024 JUNE 9th: All Oscillator modulators done one directional.

 "Korg Prophecy Editor.bpanelz" has surely still many bugs and only few modulators are now fetched from the program bulk dump, but likewise to Z1 panel file handling and sysex-dumping works fully already.
 - BACKUP ALL YOUR PROPHECY VOICES AND SETTINGS BEFORE USING THIS PANEL!
 - 2024 May 6th: Bug fixed in "Load Patch to Edit Buffer"'s function which caused it to send patch from midi buffer even if no file was loaded = canceled the loading.